My partner is Japanese and we often receive TV programs recorded on DVD from friends in Japan on a regular basis.

 I've not gone over this thread in detail yet, but may need to shortly.
 It may be that Posts #1 & 24 will turn out to be sufficient, in the absence of a formal guide.
 Still, I also made an effort to print out the translation of this page

 which may (?) contain some additional info, but this did not work out, and I just got a few portions of it.
 Maybe use IE Tab, or IE itself ?
 Failing that, I guess I could just print out some JPEG snapshots of it.
 That ought to work.
-I thought this might be worth mentioning, because you can't always find the guide you'd ideally like to find, and printing translated pages seems to be a problem.When in Las Vegas, don't miss the Pinball Hall of Fame Museum http://www.pinballmuseum.org/ -- over 150 tables from 6+ decades of this gradually disappearing American art form.
+I thought this might be worth mentioning, because you can't always find the guide you'd ideally like to find, and printing translated pages seems to be a problem.When in Las Vegas, don't miss the Pinball Hall of Fame Museum http://www.pinballmuseum.org/ -- with over 150 tables from 6+ decades of this quintessentially American art form.

 I see that people have been having trouble with getting a clean 'relCPRM' file.